 Structure of the master's programme

 The Master's Programme in Development Economics is four semesters in length during which 120 ECTS are required.
 It is divided into the course phase and the master's thesis.
 There are four modules (24 credits) of compulsory modules in development economics and methods.
 Students can then specialize in agricultural economics or economics, each requiring a further 12 credits (two modules) of compulsory courses in the field of specialization.
-Then students can choose another five modules in development or agricultural economics from a wide variety of course offerings.
+Then students can choose another 36 credits (six modules) in development or agricultural economics from a wide variety of course offerings, of which one course (6 credits) has to be a seminar.
 Three modules can then be chosen freely also among other subjects and the master's thesis completes the programme (in practice compulsory, specialization, and elective modules will be taken simultaneously).

 For an overview of the particular modules offered please click here.